-Push the lever down in the "SET/COAST" direction and hold it.
+Push the lever down in the "- SET" direction and hold it.
 Release the lever when the desired speed is attained.
 While the lever is held down, the vehicle speed will gradually decrease.

-However, a faster way to reset is to depress the brake pedal and then push the control lever down in the "SET/COAST" direction.
+However, a faster way to reset is to depress the brake pedal and then push the control lever down in the "- SET" direction.

-Even if you downshift the transmission by turning off the overdrive switch, with the cruise control on, engine braking will not be applied because the cruise control is not cancelled.
+Even if you downshift the transmission from the "D" position to "4" with the cruise control on, engine braking will not be applied because the cruise control is not cancelled.
 To decrease the vehicle speed, reset to a slower speed with the cruise control lever or depress the brake pedal.
 If you use the brake pedal, cruise control is cancelled.